 Managers: the First Line of Defense

 If you believe the overwhelming data in Gallup's study of over 80,000 managers in 400 companies, then you know that people don't leave companies...they leave managers.
 It makes sense.
-The person (or persons) who have the most direct impact over day-to-day work interactions will naturally be the most accurate indicator of employee satisfaction and level of teamwork skills.
+The person (or persons) who have the most direct impact over day-to-day work interactions will naturally be the most accurate indicator of employee satisfaction.

 Some organizations view managers' roles as so important to retention, that they have established clear responsibilities and goals in this regard, including tying variable compensation to retention rates, but also rewarding managers who help good employees leave their groups for other jobs in the company, rather than holding them back and thus eventually losing them to outside firms.